rainlanguage/dotrain/docs/variables/extractfromrecord_1.md

 `Record<T, any>`

-a new Record i.e. a new key/value pair object
+a new Record with extracted key/value pairs